Privacy Notice

 How we Process your data

-Further to Section 119A of the Data Protection Act 2018 and noting Case C-311/18 in the European Court of Justice, if your data is transferred or processed outside of the UK or EEA where adequacy decisions are not in place we ensure the safeguards of International Data Transfer Agreements (IDTAs) or Addendums are enforced.
-Where this is not possible, we ensure that appropriate UK or European Standard Contractual Clauses are entered.
-For data transfer between the USA we may rely on the Data Privacy Framework or the UK Extension Data Bridge.
-We regularly review suppliers for data security compliance to ensure your data is safe and track where your data is held.
+Further to Section 119A of the Data Protection Act 2018 and noting Case C-311/18 in the European Court of Justice, if your data is transferred or processed outside of the UK or EEA, we ensure the safeguards of International Data Transfer Agreements (IDTAs) or Addendums are enforced.
+Where this is not possible, we ensure that European Standard Contractual Clauses are entered.
+For data transfer between the USA, we may rely on the Data Privacy Framework or the UK Extension Data Bridge.

 Sharing your Data

-Our website and other materials sent to you may contain links to other third party websites.
+Our website and other materials sent to you may contain links to other third-party websites.
 We’re not responsible for the content or your data privacy on these sites.

 • We will remove your personal information, if you or your organisation have never purchased from Accesspoint, and are no longer subscribed or engaged with our marketing, after 1 year.